GoogleChrome/developer.chrome.com/site/en/blog/new-in-devtools-109/index.md

 These are some highlights:

 - Both pause options are in the **Breakpoints** pane.
 They have explicit text labels that make the options self-explanatory.
-- Breakpoints are grouped by file, ordered by line/column number, and collapsible.**
+- Breakpoints are grouped by file, ordered by line or column number.
+You can collapse and expand them.**
 - New options to remove and edit breakpoint when hovering over a breakpoint or file name in the **Breakpoint** pane.

 Read the full changes in our [RFC (closed)](https://github.com/ChromeDevTools/rfcs/discussions/3) and leave your feedback [here](https://crbug.com/1394686).